UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ??? question "Make an refactoring and extension of your class diagrams from [Expressive data types](https://uppmax.github.io/programming_formalisms/expressive_data_type/)(10 min)"

-!!!- Hint "example of a weather station analysis class diagram"
+???- info "example of a weather station analysis class diagram"

     ```mermaid
     classDiagram